Fundamentals

 The Language Server and ESLint both support the monorepo.

-By default, the language server will form independent workspaces based on the location of the master.css.* configuration files, independent of the package manager's workspace.
+By default, language server will form independent workspaces based on the location of the master.css.* configuration files, independent of the package manager's workspace.
 The same goes for ESLint, which forms a new working directory based on the location of its configuration file.

 Officially integrated packages or extensions will automatically read the master.css.* configuration based on the current running directory.
 This means that you can start using it with zero configuration as long as you create a configuration file in the workspace.